Biography of William Kelly

 As far as I understand your position, it is one of "holding yourself aloof," or nothing-arianism to Church relations.
 Without doubt a dry morsel and quietness therewith is better than a house full of the sacrifices of strife; as it is better to dwell in the corner of a house-top than with a contentious woman in a house of society.

 But I read unmistakably in the last epistle of the great apostle who alone communicated the truth of the Church, that grace gives a wholly different resource in view of the disorder and dangers of the last days.
 Circumstances may indeed here or there leave one isolated; but isolation is neither the revealed provision nor the legitimate aim.
 "The firm foundation of God standeth, having this seal, The Lord knew those that are His, and, Let every one that nameth the Lord's name depart from unrighteousness."
 This is individual and of deep moment as things are.
 But all does not end here.
 "Now in a great house etc." And this you own and have acted on.
 We are not tied to ecclesiastical corruptions where they are sanctioned constitutionally and admit of no removal.
 One must purge oneself out, if one cannot purge the evils out.
 But is this all?
 While the apostle bids his beloved child flee the lusts of youth, wide as they are and some of them subtle, he adds, "And pursue righteousness, faith, love, peace with those that call on the Lord out of a pure heart."
 (2 Tim.
 2, 19-22), Thus one may and ought to look for companions and fellow-witnesses called to like fidelity.
 Never should one contemplate isolation.
 The Holy Spirit bids one by grace to desire and expect communion of saints, however great and general may be the ruin of Christendom.
 Rev. 2,3 may be pleaded for individualism.
 How the call here to him that hath an ear is imperative in not allowing assemblies absolutely to govern faith and practice.
 I am bound, whatever the pretension of authority in defense of wrong or error, to hear not them but what the Spirit saith to them.
 Their voice is prima facie entitled (like that of my parents) to high respect and obedience," but certainly not if the wrong or the error is known and acknowledged; else that holy, responsibly holy, enclosure becomes a screen for evil, and may end in a hold of any unclean and hated bird.
 As a prophetic book the Apocalypse does warn and call for obedience to the word; but that word was to leave no faithful soul settled down in isolation.
 On the contrary, it encourages him, who separates from the evils men impose under the abused name of the Lord, to cherish a fellowship as much according to God as the separation.
 For Christ died to gather in one the children of God that were scattered abroad; and the Holy Ghost came to baptise them Jew or Gentile into one body.
 Never should God's will as to this inalienable privilege and duty become secondary.
 It is of all obligation, and the Holy Spirit abides to give both permanence and power, as we too are called to be subject to the Lord.
-Hence the blessedness of His own promise to be in, the midst (not certainly of all Christians in their wanderings) but of all that are gathered unto His name, were they but two or three.
+Hence the blessedness of His own promise to be in the midst (not certainly of all Christians in their wanderings) but of all that are gathered unto His name, were they but two or three.
 Let these be diligent to keep the unity of the Spirit in the bond of peace; and may they do it with all lowliness and meekness, with longsuffering, forbearing one another in love.

 Yours faithfully in Christ, W.K.

-In August 1884 he paid a visit to America end made a point of attending a Conference of some thousand Brethren at Plainfield, New Jersey.
+In August 1884 he paid a visit to America and made a point of attending a Conference of some thousand Brethren at Plainfield, New Jersey.
 Here he occupied the position of an observer, deeply interested but personally detached, although several of the leaders were anxious to consult him and to secure his acquiescence in their differing views as to reunion among themselves.
 In several interesting letters to Mr. Henry Glanvill of Blackheath he expressed himself very frankly, that in his opinion although good from the point of view of numbers, nothing of any real moment transpired at this Conference.
 He steadily refused to compromise, or to be drawn aside from what he was convinced was the Scriptural path of Church, faith and order.
 One of the Brethren enquired how it was that in places like America so few appeared to agree with Kelly.
 Another shrewdly sensed the situation and remarked, "It is because he did not travel around the country giving speeches in his own cause like a politician."
 As a matter of fact he rarely travelled outside the United Kingdom.

 William Kelly was strongly opposed to ecclesiastical pretension, and nowhere so much as among those who professed to be "outside the camp."
 He possessed to a degree the judicial gift of weighing and sifted evidence, and gave short shrift to those partisan leaders who sought to enlist his aid in schemes of reunion by making compromises.
 It was this which led to the American visit mentioned above.